zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 CE8115 error message: *The selected entity X should match the entity Y of the page parameter {Name of the page parameter}.*

-You will get CE8115 if you have changed the data type of a page parameter which was selected as the entity of the **Context** data source for a data view.
+You get CE8115 if you have changed the data type of a page parameter which was selected as the entity of the **Context** data source for a data view.

 To fix CE8115, do one of the following: